nojronatron/java-code-challenges/docs/readme-graphs.md

 - One or more Vertices/Nodes do not have any edges.
 - Disconnected Graphs may have Vertices/Nodes with edges, however there will be at least one Vertex/Node with no Edges.
+- Graphs that are disconnected from each other *do not share any Edge*.
 - A standalone Vertex or Edge is known as an Island within a graph data structure.

 Cycles In A Graph

-- One or more loops in the traversal of Vertices Edges.
+- One or more loops in the traversal of Edges between Vertices.
-- Repetitive visits to the same state or item are possible in a 'cycle'.
+- Repetitive visits to the same Vertex / item are possible in a 'cycle'.
 - While traversing a Graph, if the same Vertex is seen twice, the graph is considered 'Cyclic'.

 Acyclic Graph